floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Do Warrants Last in Florida?

-Warrants issued in Florida never expire, except for search warrants that have a 10-day limit for execution (Fla.
+Warrants issued in Florida never expire, except for search warrants, which have a 10-day limit for execution (Fla.
 Stat. §993.05).
-Essentially, these writs follow their subjects forever—even when they relocate to another state or country—and can only be resolved when served, when a judge recalls the warrant, or when the subject dies.
+Essentially, these writs follow their subjects forever—even when they relocate to another state or country—and may only be resolved when served, when a judge recalls the warrant, or when the subject dies.

 disclaimer